sapegin/washingcode-book/manuscript/book.md

 }
 ```

 This is already more readable and it could be a good idea to stop here.
 But if I had some time I’d go further and extract cache management.
-Not because this function is too long or something like that, but because it distracts me from what the main purpose of the function and it's too low level.
+Not because this function is too long or it’s potentially reusable, but because it distracts me from the main purpose of the function and it’s too low level.

 ```js
 const getSessionKey = (key, isHornsAndHooves, sku) =>